Accused showed no remorse, escape bid pre-planned, sources on Hyderabad encounter

 Hyderabad encounter: Reconstructing a crime scene and its importance in criminal jurisprudence

-As the process was talking place, one of the accused snatched the weapon from the police and tried to escape along with the rest of the accused.
+As the process was taking place, one of the accused snatched the weapon from the police and tried to escape along with the rest of the accused.
 One of them even opened fire, following which the police had to retaliate and opened fire on the accused persons.

-All the four accused were taken to hospital, but succumbed to their injuries, police sources tell OneIndia.
+All the four accused were taken to hospital but succumbed to their injuries, police sources tell OneIndia.

 The encounter took place at Chatan Palli near Shadnagar.
-All the accused were lodged in the high security Cherlapally prison.
+All the accused were lodged in the high-security Cherlapally prison.

 Hyderabad rape and murder: Accused tried to snatch weapon before encounter, sources